 It’s not uncommon for us in the United States to have arguments about generational differences.
 Baby Boomers are stubborn and selfish, the Gen X crowd is cynical and rebellious, and Millennials are whiny and entitled.
 That’s just the tip of the iceberg in the generational blame game.
 It’s no wonder we fixate on our differences given the disconnect between us.
 There are no longer shared values among the generations as society has shifted focus from the family to the individual, a shift that took place long before millennials (my generation).
-Instead of a communal, multi-generational environment where the older crowd invests themselves into the younger generations and children desire to imitate their parents and other elders, most of us have been raised in a culture which teaches us to value peer attachments over familial ones.
+Instead of a communal, multi-generational environment where the older crowd invests themselves into the younger generations and children desire to imitate their parents and other elders, most of us have been raised in a culture that teaches us to value peer attachments over familial ones.
 Nowhere has this become more evident than in the deterioration of the American church.

 Contrary to biblical directives (Titus 2:3-6; 1 Peter 5:5; 1 Timothy 5:1-25, etc.), there is very little in the way of intermingling between the age groups within the modern American church.
 It starts with the youngest children being whisked away to Sunday school so as not to distract the adults.
 There’s therefore no need for parents to teach self-control or have their children practice the discipline required for attentive listening of God’s Word.
 From there, kids graduate to youth group where a barely older, hip youth “pastor” will prove just how cool Jesus can be if you just give him a chance (oh, and there will be pizza!).
 By the time these kids become adults and join the larger body in worship their theology is at best little more than a collection of Bible stories and foundationless moral oughts and ought nots—that is if they haven’t already been shipped off to college where, among the influence of their pagan peers, they are statistically likely to abandon church (and the faith) altogether.